-Essential infrastructure more virtuous than individual systems and able to incorporate renewable energies
+Essential infrastructure more production units and a distribution virtuous than individual systems and able to incorporate renewable energies to people's homes.

 The transition of our heat networks to low-carbon energy began in 2018 and continues apace.
 We are committed to the decarbonization of our heat networks with shortand long-term strategies that range from improving energy efficiency to eventually adopting low-carbon energy sources.